righettod/log-requests-to-sqlite/README.md

 # Change log

+**1.0.8**

+Under active development, see the associated [milestone](https://github.com/righettod/log-requests-to-sqlite/milestone/5) for details.

 **1.0.7**

 * Upgrade the version of the third party library used to handle the work with the SQLite DB in order to fix exposure to [CVE-2018-20505](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-20505).